“Real people in real life try not to show their feelings”

 (by Carmichael Phillips)

 Michael Caine is a highly revered English actor, with an extensive acting career that spans more than 70 years and includes appearances in more than 100 films.
-His career highlights feature several Oscar nominations, including an Academy Award for Best Supporting Actor, for his role in Cider House Rules (1998).

 So, needless to say, he knows a thing or two about performing on-camera.
 In fact, he literally wrote the book on it (Acting in Film: An Actor’s Take on Moviemaking, 1990).
 According to Caine, one of the traits that sets a polished actor apart from an amateur is the way a polished actor chooses not to express certain feelings and emotions.